 A profile is a live configuration template.
-A regular template is meant to aid the creation of a new entity.
-But once the template is created, subsequent changes in the template do not apply to the new entities created using the base template.
+A regular template aids the creation of a new entity.
+But once the template is created, subsequent changes in the template do not apply to the existing entities created using the base template.
 A profile serves as the live central master entity.
 The all child entities inherit from the profile, not only during creation but also throughout the life of a profile.
 All the child entities associated with the profile, automatically inherit any changes made in a profile.